Why Does Adidas have Two Different Logos? What is Adidas Classic?

 Unlike many other athletic brands, they didn’t begin making sports shoes until after World War II.
 Their first products were track spikes and baseball cleats.
 Instead of focusing on current athletes like other brands, they look to their past when considering new styles.
 Adidas has an impressive history of supporting athletics worldwide through events like the United States runner Jesse Owens.

 They’ve also been a leader in innovative design with inventions like GORE-TEX footwear.
-Today, Adidas uses three different logos: classic logo, Trefoil logo, and Brand logo + three stripes.
+Today, Adidas uses three different logos: the classic logo, the Trefoil logo, and the Brand logo + three stripes.
 All three have historical significance, but it can be difficult to tell them apart if you’re unfamiliar with them.

 What Is Adidas Classic?